thetouchyhermes/cross/README.md

 - **Historical Price Data:**
   - Query daily open, close, min, and max prices per specified month.
   - Useful for candlestick charting.
-  - To be still defined: Opening price could be linked to the last day of the previous month for continuity.

 - **Persistence:**
   - Users, active limit orders, and trade history are stored in JSON files.